 Skills Needed for a Better Customer Care Experience

-No matter how absurd the client’s concerns or questions may seem they probably have context from their point of view.
-You need to understand what the customer needs exactly, and the best way to deliver it to each one.
+No matter how absurd the client’s concerns or questions may seem, they probably have context from their point of view; you need to understand what the customer needs exactly and the best way to deliver it to each one.

 This means taking as much time to address the customer’s needs as they want.
-Most of the time clients – especially those contacting customer care – are frustrated and confused and need a certain degree of patience.
+Most of the time, clients – especially those contacting customer care – are frustrated and confused.
+This inevitably requires a certain degree of patience.

-Not only is attentiveness important for solving the current issues.
-It provides your business with insights on something that needs fixing in the product or the brand as a whole.
+Attentiveness gives your business insights into something that needs fixing in the product or the brand.
 For example, a client with problems finding a certain feature on your software or website could have bigger problems.

 4. Product Awareness

-Nothing aggravates with customer care more than “I don’t know, let me get back to you.”
+Nothing aggravates customer care more than “I don’t know, let me get back to you.”
 It’s important to have as much background on the products as possible, this reduces the response time and gives a good impression that you know what you’re doing.

 5. Communication Skills

 What about the output?
-At the end of the day, being a good listener is great and all, but without being able to respond quickly and on point you aren’t of much use to the customer.
+Being a good listener is great, but without being able to respond quickly and on point, you aren’t of much use to the customer.

 It’s important to know how to relay your information to every individual client in simple and clear terms.
-A simple act of miscommunication can mean loss of that client’s trust or loss of the client altogether.
+A simple act of miscommunication can mean the loss of that client’s trust or the loss of the client altogether.

 6. Positive Language

-However, the first uses negative language and that automatically gives the client a feeling that they will be immobilized for the next two hours.
-On the other hand, using positive language promotes a feeling of relief, that in the next two hours my problems will be solved.
+However, the first uses negative language, automatically giving the client a feeling that they will be immobilized for the next two hours.
+On the other hand, using positive language promotes a feeling of relief that in the next two hours, my problems will be solved.

 7. Emotional Intelligence